 PRO TIP: use graphics in your live streams

 You can, for example, use a background for your stream and let the viewers know you’re about to go online.
 Or you can display a logo when you think it’s time you step up your branding game.
 With an overlay, you can always have a graphics layer over your stream.
 And if all you want is to add a call to action to your video, you can do that by using captions.

 2. Support for over 30 platforms

 How many streaming platforms can you count?
 YouTube and Facebook have their own “Live” services for live video streaming.
-There’s Twitter’s Periscope, and LinkedIn is doing its own live video service.
+Twitter and LinkedIn have also been doing their own live video services as well.

-But then there are Twitch and Mixer for gamers and other content creators.
+But then there is Twitch for gamers and other content creators.
 Not to mention, that both YouTube and Facebook have the gaming category as well.
-There’s Vapers.tv for vapers, Picarto.tv for artists, VK.ru for people who live in the CIS, and AfreecaTV for South Korean streamers.
-That’s not all.
+There’s Vapers.tv for vapers, Picarto.tv and Mixcloud for artists, VK.ru for people who live in the CIS, and AfreecaTV for South Korean streamers.
+But that’s not all.

 There are many different places where you might want to multistream.
 It makes sense to choose a multistreaming service that supports streaming to the platforms where your audience likes to watch live video content.
 Restream.io supports more than 30 platforms.
 It’s hard not to find at least a couple among them you’ll need.

 PRO TIP: a solution for the platforms It doesn’t support